puppetlabs/puppetlabs-postgresql/README.md

 We want to keep it as easy as possible to contribute changes so that our modules work in your environment.
 There are a few guidelines that we need contributors to follow so that we can have a chance of keeping on top of things.

 You can read the complete module contribution guide [on the Puppet Labs wiki.](http://projects.puppetlabs.com/projects/module-site/wiki/Module_contributing)

+### Tests

+There are two types of tests distributed with the module.
+The first set is the “traditional” Puppet manifest-style smoke tests.
+You can use these to experiment with the module on a virtual machine or other test environment, via `puppet apply`.
+You should see the following files in the `tests` directory.

+In addition to these manifest-based smoke tests, there are some ruby rspec tests in the spec directory.
+These tests run against a VirtualBox VM, so they are actually testing the live application of the module on a real, running system.
+To do this, you must install and setup an [RVM](http://beginrescueend.com/) with [vagrant](http://vagrantup.com/), [sahara](https://github.com/jedi4ever/sahara), and [rspec](http://rspec.info/):

+    $ curl -L get.rvm.io | bash -s stable
+    $ rvm install 1.9.3
+    $ rvm use --create 1.9.3@puppet-postgresql
+    $ bundle install

+Run the system tests:

+    $ rake spec:system

+The system test suite will snapshot the VM and rollback between each test.

+We also have some unit tests that utilize rspec-puppet for faster iteration if required:

+    $ rake spec

+The unit tests are ran in Travis-CI as well, if you want to see the results of your own tests regsiter the service hook through Travis-CI via the accounts section for your Github clone of this project.

 Disclaimer
 -----------